Tel Halif: History

+Iron Age

+Iron I

+Tel Halif was a small town inhabited by Israelites during the Iron Age I.

+Iron II

-Tel Halif was a small town inhabited by Israelites during the Iron Age I. It had a casemate wall and typical pillar-courtyard houses in the 9th–8th centuries BCE.
+It had a casemate wall and typical pillar-courtyard houses in the 9th–8th centuries BCE.
 William G. Dever estimates that the town's population was 200 in the 10th century and about 300 in the 9th and 8th centuries BCE.
+Rock-cut bench tombs were found nearby, and they represent burial practices typical to the 8th century BCE.

 Archaeological evidence uncovered a house destroyed during the 701 BCE Assyrian invasion, and the town saw brief reoccupation in the early 7th century before being abandoned under Persian rule.

-Rock-cut bench tombs were found nearby, and they represent burial practices typical to the 8th century BCE.

 Excavations

 Excavcations around Tel Halif was among the research activities of the Cobb Institute of Archaeology as part of the Lahav Research Project arranged by Joe Seger in 1974.